SpyderSec30/osticket-prereqs/README.md

 <br />

 <p>
 A small window will pop up.
 Navigate to Internet Information Services and check the box.
-Open the tab with the + and under Web Management tool make sure IIS Management Console is checked.
+Open the tab with the + and under Web Management Tools make sure the IIS Management Console is checked.<br><br>
+Open World Wide Web Services -> Application Development Features and check "CGI"<br>
+Open Common HTTP Features, make sure everything is check in this folder.<br>
+Hit Ok so that it will install IIS (web server)
 </p>
 <p>
 <img src="https://github.com/SpyderSec30/osticket-prereqs/assets/174487140/50246038-24a3-4fde-897c-06cbbe861aa3"/>